kevinchatham/ResinPrintingGuide/README.md

     1. Broken bits of cured resin left over from print failure.
 Your build plate will crush these into your screen and crack it.
 All of the resin in the vat should be liquid.
 If it isn't it's best to filter the resin back into the bottle, clean the vat, and re-pour.
     1. Resin pigment will settle into the bottom of the vat after it hasn't been used for a while.
 This pigment will cover the fep ( plastic sheet at the bottom of the vat ) and prevent light from passing through.
 Stir this as much as possible.

 There is an alternative technique you can use here.
 After giving the resin a good stir you can use the 'exposure check' function to light up the whole screen for around 10 seconds.
 This will cure the bottom layer of the build plate and then you can peel it out in one whole sheet.
 A bonus tip is to throw a leftover support in the corner so it adheres to that and you have something to grab and pull on.
+If you have a print failure, use this technique to ensure any broken off / cured resin from the failed print is removed from the vat.

 It's generally best to keep your vat about half to three quarters full.
 Avoid filling it up to the max line because things can get messy.
 You can always slowly pour a bit of resin in there mid print if needed.